bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ways what is reflected through different, often related types.

-A _universal_ top type does not and cannot exist as it would have to be structurally compatible with all other, structurally different types.
+A _universal_ top type does not and cannot exist as it would have to be structurally compatible with all other (structurally different) types.

 <!--
 - strictly speaking it is wrong to say that one type can be assigned to another